ematvey/ai-copywriter/README.md

 Install deps.

 Run preprocessor: `python3 wiki_prepare.py path/to/wikidump`.
+It should take several hours.
+Corruption types that preprocessor is doing could be found in wiki_data_op.py.

 Run training: `python3 worker.py --device=/gpu:0 --batch-size=30`.

-Batch size may be increased/decreased based on your GPU mem.
+You may want to increase/decrease batch size based on your GPU mem.
+I have GTX 970 with 4gb.